 What was Gideon's reaction?
 Mighty, swashbuckling faith?
 'I know who it is now, it is God!
 Look at this, He just went up in a flame, up into heaven, this theophany I've just seen.
 Wow!
 Let me go out and take the Midianites right now as one man, I'm ready - because look what just happened, this experience I had with God'.
 Is that what Gideon's reaction was?
 Look down at verses 22 and 23, he says at the end of verse 22: 'Alas, O Lord God!
 For I have seen the Angel of the Lord face to face.
 I'm going to die!' - that's what he's saying, because they believed anybody who saw God would die.
 That's why the Lord says to him in verse 23: 'Peace be with you; do not fear, you shall not die'.
 By the way, I'd just like to say that as I was reading that at the very beginning, I felt that was a word for someone: 'Peace, be still.
 Peace be with you; do not fear, you shall not die'.

 Then in verse 23, and this is my final point, I'm almost finished: there was an impartation of supply.
 That's what's in this word 'Peace be with you; do not fear, you shall not die'.
 Listen: there was an impartation of supply, God gave him the very thing that he lacked.
 The thing that he thought disqualified him from being God's instrument to beat the enemy was his fear and lack of faith, his unbelief and his doubt; but God gave him the very thing that he didn't have.
 This is what is common with divine encounters, I feel, that Gideon came to know God in the very area He met his need.
 People say you should worship God just for who He is, not for what He gives you; and I understand that, and there is an element of truth that I agree with, but here's what I find in Scripture: that we only tend to know God, because He has created us as finite beings, in the midst of our need when He comes and supplies it, and reveals Himself to be our Saviour.
 Do you remember Moses at the burning bush?
 'I AM', God reveals Himself to him as 'I AM' - 'I am' is an unfinished sentence, it doesn't even make sense.
 So what is He talking about?
 He's saying 'I AM whatever you need', and then Abraham discovers He is 'I AM Jireh', Jehovah-Jireh, God the Provider, He provides a ram in the thicket for the sacrifice.
 Gideon discovers in his fear and his doubt 'I AM Peace', Jehovah-Shalom - do you see it?
 What is it that you need tonight?
-What is it that you need in order to do would you believe God wants people to do on the earth?
+What is it that you need in order to do what you believe God wants people to do on the earth?
 Maybe you have excused yourself from it because you don't have what you need - that's your qualification, if you don't have what you need, for God to come and give you what you need so that no flesh glories in His sight!
 That's why He chooses burned out, broken, banjaxed people to do His bidding.

 But I have to tell you: people might want a God encounter, but this impartation of what Gideon lacked was given to him in order to be used.
 Many people want spiritual thrills, and highs, and experiences, but they want to consume them upon their own lusts in a sensual way, to get a buzz.
 I'd rather get a buzz from God than anything else, quite frankly, I don't think there's anything wrong with that at all - but the problem is when we don't realise that the impartation was meant to be used, and that's why the Holy Spirit was poured out at Pentecost in Acts chapter 1 verse 8: 'You shall receive power when the Holy Spirit has come upon you; and you shall be witnesses to Me in Jerusalem, and in all Judea and Samaria, and unto the uttermost parts of the world'.
 The Holy Spirit was given not so that they could roll around drunk in the Spirit alone, but so that they could go out and preach the Gospel to the four corners of the world.